carlos-argueta/rse_prob_robotics/README.md

   <img src="https://github.com/user-attachments/assets/9884b471-ac75-4f76-b1a5-6aea9f8d5945" width="400"/>
 </div>

-The goal of this work is to allow me to fully understand the algorithms by applying them to real-world problems with a ROS2-powered robot.
+This work aims to help me fully understand the algorithms by applying them to real-world problems with a ROS 2-powered robot.
 As a learning project, the algorithms are implemented as described in the book using Python.
-As such, they are not optimized and are not to be deployed in production environments.
+As a result, they are not optimized and are not intended for production environments.
 Again, the goal is to learn the algorithms by applying them with real-world robots.

 Note: This repository will undergo many changes.
-Newly added code will be a bit messy at first as I aim for quick implementation, but it will be refactored for better quality over time.
+Newly added code will be a bit messy at first as I focus on rapid implementation, but it will be refactored for better quality over time.

 If you encounter any problems with the code, please open an Issue, and I will try to fix it ASAP.
 For questions specific to a given implementation, please feel free to leave a comment on the related article.
 For general questions or to simply connect, please use any of the contact information below.